dfelinto/blender-manual/manual/vitals/screencasts.rst

    Options in the User Preferences Editor

-The FPS for video Screencasts and time between each Screenshot for an image series Screencast can be set from the :doc:`System panel <preferences/system>` of the :doc:`User Preferences <preferences>` window.
+The FPS for video Screencasts and time between each Screenshot for an image series Screencast can be set from the :doc:`System panel </preferences/system>` of the :doc:`User Preferences </preferences>` window.

 (See Fig: Options in the User Preferences Editor)